Brian Tyms: Professional career

-San Francisco 49ers
+San Francisco 49ers and Miami Dolphins

-Tyms went undrafted in the 2012 NFL Draft.
+Tyms went undrafted in the 2012 NFL draft.
 During the 2012 preseason, Tyms was on the practice squad for the San Francisco 49ers.

-Miami Dolphins

 In September 2012, Tyms signed with the Miami Dolphins off the 49ers' practice squad.
-With the Dolphins, Tyms traveled to New England during the final week of the 2012 regular season.

 Cleveland Browns

 On October 22, 2013, Tyms signed with the Browns.
 After spending time on the practice squad, Tyms was elevated to the active roster on December 4, 2013, after defensive end Desmond Bryant was placed on the non-football illness list.
+He was released by the Browns after the NFL informed the team he would be suspended for the first four games of the 2014 season due to violating the league's substance abuse policy.

 New England Patriots

 On July 27, 2014, Tyms signed with the New England Patriots.
 On August 7, in a preseason game against the Washington Redskins, Tyms scored his first touchdown as a Patriot.
 Additionally, he caught 5 passes for 119 yards.
 After the preseason, Tyms was informed he would be on the 53-man roster following his suspension in April for violating the league's substance abuse policy.
 Tyms was activated to the 53-man roster on October 6, 2014.
 Tyms scored his first NFL touchdown on October 12 on a 43-yard pass from Tom Brady.
 Prior to the touchdown, Tyms had two career NFL receptions for 12 yards.
-Although he was inactive Tyms earned a Super Bowl ring as the Patriots defeated the Seattle Seahawks 28-24 in Super Bowl XLIX.
+Although he was inactive, Tyms earned a Super Bowl ring as the Patriots defeated the Seattle Seahawks 28–24 in Super Bowl XLIX.

-Tyms was placed on the Patriots' injured reserve on August 25, 2015 and the Patriots did not tender him a contract at the conclusion of the league year.
+Tyms was placed on the Patriots' injured reserve on August 25, 2015, and the Patriots did not tender him a contract at the conclusion of the league year.